dogweather/forkful/content/en/go/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?

-Organizing code into functions in Go involves breaking down code into reusable, modular blocks that perform specific tasks.
-This approach enhances code readability, maintainability, and facilitates team collaboration by enabling programmers to work on different functions simultaneously.

 ## How to:
 In Go, you define a function using the `func` keyword, followed by the function's name, parameters (if any), and the return type.
 Let's illustrate with a simple example:

 ```go